Life WILL BE What YOU Make it!

 4. If You Would Just Listen For A Change!

-I realize school is only a few weeks away now, BUT I do have several tips that will help ease the hassle just to get back to it; no matter if you are done shopping for supplies, or you're swearing at me now for reminding you (when have you ever been DONE shopping for anything that goes on for 10 months).
+I realize school is a mess globally with some online and some in person; BUT I do have several tips that will help ease the hassle just to get back to it; no matter if you are done shopping for supplies, or you're swearing at me now for reminding you (when have you ever been DONE shopping for anything that goes on for 10 months).
 Whether your kids are starting kindergarten or you are in your last year of university, the methods are the same and will save YOU time, money and effort all through the year; ensuring this will be your best year of learning and progressing yet!

 1. Got It, Need It, Want It; I'm NOT Buying It and That's the End of It!